dpowale/LexiLogic/README.md

 # 📚 LexiLogic – Symbolic Multilingual Document Analyzer

 **LexiLogic** is a Streamlit-based application that combines **symbolic reasoning** and **LLMs** (via LangChain) to analyze multilingual PDF documents.
-It is especially useful for understanding religious, ideological, legal, and cultural texts written in non-English languages such as Arabic.
+It is especially useful for understanding religious, ideological, legal, and cultural texts written in non-English languages.

 ---